-- Go to Organization settings > Users and verify that you have permissions to access Protect data and settings. - For hosted customers, Contrast grants Protect permissions organization and user roles in the organization. - For on-premises customers, SuperAdmin, ServerAdmin, or System Administrator roles are required to grant Protect permissions for one or more organizations. (page 376)
+- Go to Organization settings > Users and verify that you have permissions to access Protect data and settings. - For hosted customers, Contrast grants Protect permissions to organizations and user roles in the organization. - For on-premises customers, SuperAdmin, ServerAdmin, or System Administrator roles are required to grant Protect permissions for one or more organizations. (page 412)

-These roles can also set up which user roles can access Protect data.
+These roles can also configure which user roles have access to Protect data.

-- Ensure that you have Protect licenses (page 347) that you can apply to servers. - To enable Protect for users, an Organization Administrator role is required.
+- Ensure that you have Protect licenses (page 382) that you can apply to servers. - To enable Protect for users, an Organization Administrator role is required.

 - 1. To configure the Protect settings in the Contrast web interface, log in to Contrast. - 2.
 Enable users to see and use Protect data: - a.
 In the user menu, select Organization Settings. - b.
 Select Users. - c.
-For each user who needs access to Protect data, turn on the Protect setting () - d.
+For each user who needs access to Protect data, turn on the Protect setting ( ) - d.
 To have the new setting take effect, tell users to log out of the Contrast web interface and log in again. - 3.
 Enable Protect on servers:

-To automatically apply Protect licenses for all new servers (page 347), an Organization Administrator or RulesAdmins role is required.
+To automatically apply Protect licenses for all new servers (page 382), an Organization Administrator or RulesAdmins role is required.
 This option is useful if you don't want to enable Protect for servers, one at a time.

 - a.
-Select Servers in the header. - b.
-Select a server. - c.
-To enable Protect in the Contrast web interface, turn on the Protect setting ().
-Use any of the these methods: - Turn on the setting in the Protect column of the list of servers. - · Select the server name and in the Overview tab, turn on the Protect setting. - Under Organization settings (page 345), select Servers and turn on the Protect setting. - 4.
-To verify that Protect is turned on for a specific server, in the Servers tab, select the server and then select Overview.
+Select Servers in the header.

+- b.
+Select a server.

+- c.
+To enable Protect in the Contrast web interface, turn on the Protect setting ( ).
+Use any of the these methods:

+- Turn on the setting in the Protect column of the list of servers. - Select the server name and in the Overview tab, turn on the Protect setting. - Under Organization settings, select Servers (page 387), select an environment, and turn on the Protect setting.